openattic/ceph/src/pybind/mgr/dashboard_v2/README.rst

 How to access the manager module instance from a controller?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each controller class derived from ``BaseController``has a class property that
+Each controller class derived from ``BaseController`` has a class property that
 points to the manager module global instance.
 The property is named ``mgr``.
-There is another class property called ``logger`` to easily add log messages.

 Example::